howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *White arrows in the screen shot above are helping us see what?* **to help us to see input, select line and output**

-*How does Data flow in the fpga from left to right, right to left, bottom up, top down?*
+*How does Data flow in the fpga from left to right, right to left, bottom up, top down?* **left to right**

 *What is the verilog symbol for the white line going up at an angle in the device diagram?* **I dont understand**